In my final year at high school I’d narrowed my future to two options, either social work or teaching.

-Still not knowing which to pick and needing to finalise my uni preferences, I decided to seek out more life experience.
-I was fortunate enough to go on a kind of ‘gap year’, where I spent four months in Ghana, West Africa volunteering and teaching primary school children.
-It was during this experience I realised that, despite my initial thoughts, I wasn’t the greatest teacher.
-When I arrived back in Australia, I knew social work was the career for me.
-I haven’t looked back.
+Still not knowing which to pick I was fortunate enough to go on a kind of ‘gap year’, where I spent four months in Ghana, West Africa volunteering and teaching primary school children.
+It was during this experience I realised that, despite my initial thoughts, I wasn’t the greatest teacher and that I was passionate about helping communities.

 Nevertheless, the social work degree is incredibly useful as it’s a fully comprehensive four-year degree with 1000 hours of mandatory experience that we completed over two different placements.
 This was aimed at giving us diversity in placement experiences and learning in the field while having slightly reduced responsibility.
 In saying this, my second field placement was pretty full-on.

 I was a part of the Wayside Chapel’s Day-to-Day Living team and our focus was working with and advocating for, people experiencing significant mental health issues, drug and alcohol addiction and chronic homelessness.

 I assisted with a women who was struggling with hoarding down the road.
 This I soon learned was part of her mental health; she’d been diagnosed with schizophrenia and acute anxiety.
 Her voices advised her to hoard belongings whilst her anxiety and paranoia increased due to the hoarding but fed into her voices, creating a never-ending cycle.

 The hoarding was fairly intense in that she was unable to walk into many rooms of the two storey house.

 In fact, I only made it to the lounge room (directly off the front door).